jklymak/cproofwebsite/datapage.md

 See [Deployments]({{ site.baseurl }}/deployments/index.html) to view and download data and figures for individual glider missions.

+### Gridded data via THREDDS:

+Data binned in depth and time are available via our [THREDDS server](https://cproof.uvic.ca/thredds/).
+The THREDDS server allows partial downloading of data sets using the ODAP protocol.
+Using python xarray something like `ds=xr.open_dataset('https://cproof.uvic.ca/thredds/dodsC/gridsCalvert/dfo-hal1002-20220914_grid_delayed.nc')` should give data access without having to download and store the dataset locally.
+You can [do a similar thing in Matlab](https://www.mathworks.com/help/matlab/import_export/reading-netcdf-data-directly-from-remote-locations.html#mw_b2b95cb8-d257-4289-84a9-0756967e3ad4) and in [R](https://rdrr.io/cran/RNetCDF/man/open.nc.html) or any other library that supports [OPeNDAP](https://www.earthdata.nasa.gov/engage/open-data-services-and-software/api/opendap).

 ### Direct download using wget.

 To download all the mission data, type the command